 - Consider purchasing Travel insurance through your insurance carrier or other insurance seller (see Theft/loss of Possessions below).

-- Be aware that, although it is comforting to hear from your student after they arrive, it is may not be possible for them to contact you right away.
+- Know that it may not be possible for them to contact you right away.
 It may take them hours, overnight, or (in a few cases) a few days to be able to contact you.

 - If you know that your student is being met by staff or other official representatives, be reassured that they will contact us or you immediately if your student does not show up when expected.